James R. Davis,

 Publications, Presentations & Recognitions

-Jim has been recognized as one of the leading intellectual property litigation attorneys each year from 2012 through 2019 by The Best Lawyers in America, and 2015 through 2019 by the World Trademark Review 1000 – The World’s Leading Trademark Professionals.
+Jim has been recognized as one of the leading intellectual property attorneys each year from 2012 through 2020 by The Best Lawyers in America, and 2015 through 2020 by the World Trademark Review 1000 – The World’s Leading Trademark Professionals.

 Jim’s speaking engagements include: